AdaptiveMotorControlLab/CellSeg3D/README.md

 - **Review (label)**: This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
 It then saves the status of each file in a csv, for easier monitoring.
 - **Inference**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells and compute statistics.
 - **Train**:  This module allows you to train segmentation algorithms from labeled volumes.
-- **Utilities**: This module allows you to perform several actions like cropping your volumes and labels dynamically, by selecting a fixed size volume and moving it around the image; computing prediction scores from ground truth and predicition labels; or converting labels from instance to segmentation and the opposite.
+- **Utilities**: This module allows you to perform several actions like cropping your volumes and labels dynamically, by selecting a fixed size volume and moving it around the image; fragment images into smaller cubes for training; or converting labels from instance to segmentation and the opposite.

 ## News